petkaantonov/bluebird/README.md

 You may also [visit the github hosted page](http://petkaantonov.github.io/bluebird/browser/).

+Keep the test tab active because some tests are timing-sensitive and will fail if the browser is throttling timeouts.
+Chrome will do this for example when the tab is not active.

 ##Benchmarks

 Currently the most relevant benchmark is @gorkikosev's benchmark in the article [Analysis of generators and other async patterns in node](http://spion.github.io/posts/analysis-generators-and-other-async-patterns-node.html).
 The benchmark emulates a situation where n amount of users are making a request in parallel to execute some mixed async/sync action.
 The benchmark has been modified to include a warm-up phase to minimize any JITing during timed sections.